luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

-I don't see this freedom highlighted enough in the 4HWW community, but you ought to consider how frequently, at what times, and with what regularity your passive income stream requires you to be present to work For example, before I outsourced customer service, I needed to check my emails at least once every two days, which, limited certain types of travel where I was without WI-FI, and lead to great stress when I couldn't get online.
+I don't see this freedom highlighted enough in the 4HWW community, but you ought to consider how frequently, at what times, and with what regularity your passive income stream requires you to be present to work.
+For example, before I outsourced customer service, I needed to check my emails at least once every two days, which, limited certain types of travel where I was without WI-FI, and lead to great stress when I couldn't get online.